Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

-If I were ever a contestant on the game show The Family Feud, and if the question came up, “Name the number one question parents of a newborn are asked,” I’d hit the buzzer so fast.
-Hands down, the number one answer would have to be, “Is your baby sleeping through the night?”
+If I were a contestant on the game show The Family Feud, and the question came up, “name the number one question parents of a newborn are asked,” I’d hit the buzzer so fast.
+The number one question is, hands down, “is your baby sleeping through the night?”

-The advice to sleep when the baby sleep is well-known, and yet, most moms report that as logical as it sounds, they find it just doesn’t work.
-So then the question, what does work?
+The advice to sleep when the baby sleeps is well known, and yet, most moms report that as logical as it sounds, they find it just doesn’t work.
+So then the question: what does work?
 In the first 12 weeks of parenting, when newborn sleep is typically the most erratic and babies are too young to do any kind of “sleep training,” how do parents survive?
-To start, try and let go of finding any “solution” to fix the problem and instead shift to a mindset of how to manage through a challenging time.
-This shifting helps parents let go of a sense of failure or success around their newborns sleep, and instead accept that this is a normal part of the newborn period.
+To start, try and let go of finding any solution to fix the problem and instead shift to a mindset of how to manage a challenging time.
+This shift helps parents let go of a sense of failure or success around their newborns sleep and, instead, accept that this is a normal part of the newborn period.
 It takes a lot of pressure/stress off once we stop judging ourselves.

 While many moms find it difficult to sleep when baby sleeps, you can certainly allow your body a chance to rest.
-That means that when your baby is sleeping, you are not rushing around trying to do laundry, empty the dishwasher, and clean the bathroom.
-It means that you sit down and put your feet up.
-Ideally it also means that the television is off, you are not checking emails or posting baby pictures on social media, but instead, are sitting and enjoying whatever precious moments of silence may come.
-You may learn to mediate, or if silence isn’t your thing, listen to some very calming music.
+That means that when your baby is sleeping, you are not rushing around doing laundry, emptying the dishwasher or cleaning the bathroom.
+It means that you lie down and put your feet up.
+Ideally it also means that the television is off, you are not checking emails or posting baby pictures on social media but, instead, are sitting and enjoying whatever precious moments of silence may come.
+You may learn to mediate or, if silence isn’t your thing, listen to some very calming music.
 When moms do this, they sometimes find that they’re eyes start to close, and they do drift off for a little while.
 It’s funny what can happen when moms actively make room for sleep!

-One of the key components to this idea however, is that there is someone to assist with all the things that do need to get done when mom is making room for sleep.
-Ideally a partner, spouse, family member, or network of friends is available to help with bathroom cleaning, grocery shopping and all the other daily living tasks that need to still happen.
+One of the key components to this idea, however, is that there is someone to assist with all the things that need to get done when mom is making room for sleep.
+Ideally a partner, spouse, family member or network of friends is available to help with bathroom cleaning, grocery shopping and all the other daily living tasks that need to still happen.
 For some moms who find it hard to ask for help, or find it hard to let go of control, now is the time to learn.
-It doesn’t mean that it’s forever, but just for a little while.
+It doesn’t mean that it’s forever, only for a little while.

 When moms leave our postpartum unit, they are given lots of information and written instruction about how to manage their physical recovery after delivery, yet we say either very little or nothing about how to protect sleep during a time when sleep is naturally and quite significantly disrupted.
 Couples would do well to be prepared to think about how they will cope and what strategies will work for them.